lambdamechanic/pctx/pctx-py/README.md

 # PCTX Python Client

-Python client for using Code Mode via PCTX - execute JavaScript code with access to your Python functions.
+Python client for using Code Mode via PCTX - allow agents to execute code with your custom tools and MCP servers.

 ## Installation